Cameron Sheffield

-Cameron Corley Sheffield (born February 12, 1988) is an American former professional football defensive end.
+Cameron Corley Sheffield (born February 12, 1988) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the Kansas City Chiefs in the fifth round of the 2010 NFL draft with the 142nd overall pick.
-He played college football at Troy.
+He played college football for the Troy Trojans.

 Professional career

 Sheffield missed the 2010 NFL season with a neck injury sustained in a tackle with Mike Bell of the Philadelphia Eagles during the preseason.

 On August 1, 2013, Sheffield was waived/injured by the Dallas Cowboys.
 He cleared waivers and was placed on the injured reserve list.
 On August 7, 2013, Sheffield was released by the team with an injury settlement.

 Sheffield signed with the Edmonton Eskimos on April 8, 2014.